SACRAMENT, MALEFICE, SORCERY

 I was getting flashbacks to Dick’s novel during the 2016 US presidential campaign, when it became apparent that Hillary Clinton was ill, and that on a number of (non-speaking) occasions her role had been played by doubles.
 I imagined her getting into office and being replaced by an actress, or a series of actresses; perhaps, like Thibodeaux, she would live forever.

-As for President Biden, in The Simulacra the succession of presidents (always male) are known as Die Alten — the Old Men.
+The flashbacks persisted under the Trump and Biden presidencies.
+In The Simulacra the succession of presidents (always male) are known as Die Alten — the Old Men.
 The incumbent Alte, Rudi Kalbfleisch, is an android like his predecessors, and at the beginning of the story his planned obsolescence by heart attack is already imminent.
 A major subplot concerns the corporate dogfight over the rights to manufacture his successor.
-In fact this is now how politics takes place; power struggle within the establishment exists only in this form, the contest to win the contract to produce the next presidential simulacrum.
+While this is still (as far as we know) an allegorical model of how politics takes place in our era — power-struggle within the establishment existing only in the form of competition for the rights to produce the next presidential simulacrum — it might quite feasibly at some not too distant point become a literal reality.

 The screenplay for Ridley Scott’s Blade Runner (1982), based on Dick’s Do Androids Dream of Electric Sheep?
 (1968) was in still development when Baudrillard published Simulacra and Simulation.
 The novel shows us a society completely in thrall to simulation, including the mass production of artificial humans, or ‘replicants,’ used as slaves.
 Police assassin Rick Deckard, assigned to track down and terminate a group of runaway replicants, sees himself as one of the remnants of a human reality defending itself against rogue simulacra, which he views merely as malfunctioning equipment.
 The moment when he realises that he too is a Nexus 6 series replicant, implanted with memories which are not his own, is essentially hyperreal, and embodies in dramatic form Baudrillard’s ‘precession of simulacra’, a profound change in the human condition.

 Dick’s slow-burning influence, as opposed to Baudrillard’s, probably has more to do with the proliferation of this particular story type over the past forty or fifty years, in which the main character is awoken from a profound delusion or artificial reality: variations on the archetype of awakening and rebirth from Plato’s Cave onwards.
-Examples which come to mind include Total Recall, The Truman Show, The Game, The Others, The Island, Vanilla Sky, Adaptation, Shutter Island, Inception, as well as Blade Runner and of course The Matrix.
+Examples which spring to mind include Total Recall, The Truman Show, The Game, The Others, The Island, Vanilla Sky, Adaptation, Shutter Island, Inception, as well as Blade Runner and, of course, The Matrix.

-God has, of course, been thoroughly exorcised by the time Baudrillard arrives on the scene, but this is ultimately what fascinates him: once God is gone, religious iconography becomes a closed circuit of reference without referent, sustaining itself as “pure” or “perfect” simulacra without ground or origin, and providing the archetypal form of “a hyperreal sheltered from […] any distinction between the real and the imaginary, leaving room only for the orbital recurrence of models and for the simulated generation of differences.”
+God has, of course, been thoroughly exorcised by the time Baudrillard arrives on the scene, but this is ultimately what fascinates him.
+“Religions emerge from the death of God,” he writes.
+Once God is gone, religious iconography becomes a closed circuit of reference without referent, sustaining itself as “pure” or “perfect” simulacra without ground or origin, and providing the archetypal form of “a hyperreal sheltered from […] any distinction between the real and the imaginary, leaving room only for the orbital recurrence of models and for the simulated generation of differences.”
 From there, Baudrillard’s hypothesis follows that the same “precession of simulacra” will be observed throughout the culture as the reality-image hierarchy finally capsizes.

 Baudrillard’s theme crystallised the emergent zeitgeist.
 In 1981, when he published Simulacra and Simulation, the metaverse was already rising, but all you could see of it was a faint glow of artificial light peeping over the horizon.
 In 1981, Nintendo had not yet released its first Mario Brothers game.
 It was not until 2003 that Linden Labs released its virtual society, ‘Second Life’.
 Reality was still realer than any of its rivals; it still appeared, at least, to have a monopoly on itself.

-But what Baudrillard wants us to understand is that all of us, not just these early-adopting virtual ‘residents’, are disappearing into a world of simulacra: that in terms of Western culture, the reality principle is in irreversible retreat, the territory rotting away to mere rags and shreds clinging here and there to the map.
+But what Baudrillard wants us to understand, and then immediately forget, is that all of us, not just these early-adopting virtual ‘residents’, are disappearing into a world of simulacra: that in terms of Western culture, the reality principle is in irreversible retreat, the territory rotting away to mere rags and shreds clinging here and there to the map.

-He writes implicitly as if the precession of simulacra has already occurred, and one finds onself reviewing any and all foregoing events of significance and wondering to what year he would date the transition, if pressed.
-Obviously it’s a gradual, incremental process, but one would also expect certain watershed events to stand out as simulations.
+He writes implicitly as if the ‘precession of simulacra’ has already occurred, and one finds onself reviewing any and all foregoing events of significance and wondering to what year he would date the transition, if pressed.
+Obviously it’s a gradual, incremental process, but one would also expect certain watershed events to stand out within within it.
 And logically, too, one would expect the process to accelerate over time, as a process embodying Moore’s Law, and that at a certain point it would become exponential.

 The proliferation of images organises itself into an infinite regress, an image of an image of an image, as in twinned mirrors, or a Dali painting.
 The shadows on the wall in Plato’s Cave do not mimic reality but mask its absence; a wall of shadows screens the desert of the real.
 Your experience in the simulation simulates nothing, when the simulation is all there is.
 It is now both completely inauthentic and the only reality; that is, hyperreality.
 The original, now, has not only disappeared — it never existed at all.